google/WebFundamentals/src/_langs/en/updates/2015-09-01-automating-resource-selection-with-client-hints.markdown

 header.

-The next three request headers are the Client-Hints headers advertising the device pixel ratio of the client's device (2x), the layout viewport width (375px), and the intended display width of the resource (314px).
+The next three request headers are the Client-Hints headers advertising the device pixel ratio of the client's device (3x), the layout viewport width (460px), and the intended display width of the resource (230px).
 This provides all the necessary information to the server to select the optimal image variant based on its own set of policies: availability of pregenerated resources, cost of re-encoding or resizing a resource, popularity of a resource, current server load, and so on.
-In this particular case, the server uses the DPR and Viewport-Width hints and returns a PNG resource, as indicated by the Content-Type and Vary headers.
+In this particular case, the server uses the DPR and Width hints and returns a WebP resource, as indicated by the Content-Type, Content-DPR and Vary headers.

 > _Note: The server uses Content-DPR header to
 > __[confirm the DPR of the returned asset](https://tools.ietf.org/html/draft-grigorik-http-client-hints-03#section-3.1)__